 When I saw a Ribba frame mounted to the wall on a piano hinge in the IKEA showroom, I knew I had my solution.

-those are peel and stick magnets on the wall to help keep the frame closed
+those are peel and stick magnets on the wall to help keep the frame closed (eta: we had to replace those with 3M command velcro fasteners.)

 Many years ago, I had put up a paper towel bar to hold towels for cleaning off the dog's paws.
 Somehow, it got taken down and lost.
 I needed to put something back up.